 Clean or replace your air conditioner filter once each month to prevent odors from returning.
 If you use the air conditioner daily or have pets, you may need to clean it more frequently.

-Dirty filters can also result in mold and bacteria forming inside your air conditioner's drain, which can result in odors coming from the appliance.
-To remedy this, remove the drain line— which is usually a plastic tube on the side of the unit facing outside—and flush with a mixture of three parts water to one part bleach.
+Dirty filters can also result in mold and bacteria forming inside your air conditioner's drain, which can cause odors.
+To remedy this, remove the drain line — which is usually a plastic tube on the side of the unit facing outside — and flush with a mixture of three parts water to one part bleach.
 This will kill mold or bacteria growing inside and also clear away any debris that might be clogging the drain line.
 Allow the drain line to dry before reattaching it.
 If your air conditioner also has a drip pan, this should be pulled out and cleaned each month as well.